 See, employers and recruiters are used to seeing the same thing over and over: a plain-Jane resume and cover letter.
 And they're dying to get something fresh.
 Something that makes an impact.
 Something that's irresistible.

-We've all sent in boring resumes in our lives.
+We've all sent in boring resumes during our job search at one point or another.
 But now, it's time for an update.
-So, here are three ways to practically guarantee you get the job:
+Here are three ways to change your job search strategy to practically guarantee you get the job:

 1. Prove You'll Earn Them More Than You Cost